gloveboxes/Raspberry-Pi-Python-Environment-Monitor-with-the-Pimoroni-Enviro-Air-Quality-PMS5003-Sensor/zdocs/module_2_set_up_raspberry_pi/README.md

 ### Create the Raspberry Pi OS Image

-I recommend using Raspberry Pi OS Lite as it takes less resources than the full Raspberry Pi Desktop version.
+I recommend using Raspberry Pi OS Lite as it takes fewer resources than the full Raspberry Pi Desktop version.
 If you've not set up a Raspberry Pi before then this is a great guide. "[Setting up a Headless Pi](https://learn.pimoroni.com/tutorial/sandyj/setting-up-a-headless-pi)".
 Be sure to use the WiFi network as your development computer.